See also: airbrush/

-i am not a painter! i do, however, sometimes apply some paint to miniatures and other gaming components. i lack the artistic eye, hand/eye coordination, and steady hand needed for detail-oriented painting so my shtick is "stylized" paint jobs, typically using black for shadows, white for highlights, and sometimes a single color. i work solely with acrylic paints - inexpensive generic brands like El Greco - and acrylic inks, though i have learned the hard way not to buy cheap no-name inks (Liquitex, Schminke, and Pelikan are my preferences).
+i am not a painter! i do, however, sometimes apply some paint and/or acrylic ink to miniatures and other gaming components. i lack the artistic eye, hand/eye coordination, and steady hand needed for detail-oriented painting so my shtick is "stylized" paint jobs, typically using black for shadows, white for highlights, and sometimes a single color. i work solely with cheap acrylic paints - inexpensive generic brands like El Greco - and acrylic inks, though i have learned the hard way not to buy cheap no-name inks (Liquitex, Schminke, and Pelikan are my preferences).
 As of this writing (May 2020), ink is my preferred medium.

 - My generic minis/terrain painting album, which effectively documents my slow climb from absolutely horrible to thoroughly mediocre paint jobs.

-- Most of my painting to-date is of miniatures for use with the Ogre game franchise.
+- Much of my painting to-date is of miniatures for use with the Ogre game franchise.

 - My spoiler-free 7th Continent painting album, which documents the process of painting the 7C minis.
 (See also: /gaming/7thcontinent/)

 - My first real inspiration to paint minis came from Monolith's Conan board game, but i didn't appreciate the value of a base coat at the time, so many of those are just shadows and highlights painted directly on the plastic :|.

 Six parts water and one part glycerin.
 Done.
 Flow aid is typically used in very small amounts (5% or less of a given mix), so a tiny bottle of this goes a long way.

 Recipe: Generic Acrylic Wash